apache/iceberg/format/view-spec.md

 A view version can have more than one representation.
 All representations for a version must express the same underlying definition.
 Engines are free to choose the representation to use.

+View versions are immutable.
+Once a version is created, it cannot be changed.
+This means that representations for a version cannot be changed.
+If a view definition changes (or new representations are to be added), a new version must be created.

 Each representation is an object with at least one common field, `type`, that is one of the following:
 * `sql`: a SQL SELECT statement that defines the view